-Prerequisite: Advanced Course status and concurrent enrollment in MI402.
+Prefequisite: Advanced Course status and concurrent enrollment in MI402.
 A series of lessons designed to enable students to make informed career decisions as they prepare for commissioning and service as Second Lieutenants.
-Classes concentrate on Army operations and training management, communications and leadership skills which support the final transition from cadet/ student to Lieutenant/leader.
+Classes concentrate on Army operations and training management, communications and leadership skills which support the final transition from cadet/student to Lieutenant/leader.
 Subjects include: The Army Training Management System, coordinating activities with staffs, and counseling skills.
 At the end of this semester students should possess the fundamental skills, attributes and abilities to operate as a competent leader in the cadet battalion.
-3:0:3 entering the service.
-The semester concludes with a 12 lesson experiential exercise simulating assignment as a new Lieutenant in a unit.
 3:0:3